Fowl95/fowl-blog/content/blog/how-to-approach-school-through-supermemo-mnemonic-subjects.md

 It's also *faster*.
 Quality is important, obviously, but in the exam game being fast and able at prioritizing means the world.

-Quote: In terms of perception on speed of learning, it can sometimes feel like you are stuck in the mud doing repetitions, but that is only because you are working to hold back a tidal wave of forgetting!
+> In terms of perception on speed of learning, it can sometimes feel like you are stuck in the mud doing repetitions, but that is only because you are working to hold back a tidal wave of forgetting!
 Your classmates who aren't doing repetitions simply allow the forgetting to occur, giving them a feeling of (ignorant) bliss.
 Therefore, in the long term you will have acquired many times more knowledge because of this extra work to actually retain it in memory.
 If any of the knowledge you are taught is actually useful (i.e. needs to be used in practice, or needs to be used to understand other areas of study) you will have it available in your mental toolbox while they will have to burden their short term memory by relearning it, slowing down their learning of more advanced concepts.
 Therefore, the increase in speed of learning comes from two main factors: 1) over any period of time you will retain more of the progress you make, whereas they will regularly take 4 steps forward and 3 steps back, and 2) whenever learning more advanced concepts, you will be able to learn quickly and smoothly without needing to "refresh" (aka "relearn") the basics.
 This second point is very important as it can be the difference between trying to hold many things in mind (i.e. the basics and the advanced) or few (just the advanced, because you already know the basics); the latter not only feels easier but frees up working memory to take more things into consideration. - Supermemopedia on Speed of Learning

 SuperMemo, is inherently faster for long term memories.
 However, it's not faster for short term cramming.
 It's not that effective, sadly.
 To clarify, I still think that you can cram with SuperMemo, but it's still less effective if done by yourself.